Hazeman27/hashing/README.md

 }
 ```

-To mitigate high amount of collisions that it may produce, it requires a table size that is a *prime number*.
+To mitigate high amount of collisions that hash function will inevitably produce, it requires a table size that is a *prime number*.
 And to further reduce collisions, prime number chosen as the table size, needs to be as far as possible from the nearest *power of two*.

 All of the above can be written in a simple function: